UnkindGoose/Llama-Fine-tuning/README.md

 # Llama-Fine-tuning
-Notebook to finetune Llama using json dataset and unsloth library
+Notebook used to finetune Llama using json dataset and unsloth library.
+It contains full pipeline from formatting json dataset to model training.